 Salkantay Trek + Inca Trail to Machu Picchu in 6 days

-The Vilcanota Mountain Range is an impressive range of mountains in Peru which include the snowcapped Salkantay (6,264 meters) and three others over 6000 meters that you will appreciate in this trek.
+The Vilcanota Mountain Range has an impressive range of mountains in Peru which include the snowcapped Salkantay (6,264 meters) and three others over 6000 meters that you will appreciate in this trek.

 4:30 am Pick up from hotel, by our tourist bus, We'll travel through the Andes, reaching the village of Mollepata.

 Where you can gear up on last minute supplies or anything you may have forgotten back in town (water, rain poncho, bug spray, etc).
 Once the horsemen have taken the large packs and all last-minute supplies have been purchased, it's time to start the trail.

 The Hiking trail on this first day is for the majority of the time simply walking on the road that runs all the way back to Soraypampa.
 While the views are stunning and the trail occasionally takes a steep shortcut through the cow pastures, the scent of eucalyptus invades you as you head up out of Mollepata and out into the wide open valleys that dominate this section of the Andes, and it feels incredible to breathe the thin, mountain air and slowly slip further back into the middle of nowhere.